Home - HomeschoolMath.net

 | |

 Let's reverse the process.
-You start out with 20 sticks.
+Start out with 20 sticks.

 How many groups did you make? ___